sumithemmadi/oniongen/README.md

 ```go
 go run random.go
 ```
-This will generate a random onion address.
+This will generate a random onion addresses.

 > The onion addresses will be stored in `RandomAddress` dictionary.
 <!--